Dolly Parton: 1967–1975: Country music success

 By 1970, both Parton and Wagoner had grown frustrated by her lack of solo chart success.
-Wagoner persuaded Parton to record Jimmie Rodgers' "Mule Skinner Blues", a gimmick that worked.
-The record shot to number three, followed closely by her first number-one single, "Joshua" in February 1971.
-For the next two years, she had numerous solo hits in addition to her duets, including her signature song, "Coat of Many Colors" (number four, 1971).
-Further Top 20 singles included "The Right Combination" and "Burning the Midnight Oil" (both duets with Wagoner, 1971); "Lost Forever in Your Kiss" (with Wagoner), "Touch Your Woman" (1972), "My Tennessee Mountain Home" and "Travelin' Man" (1973).
+Wagoner persuaded Parton to record Jimmie Rodgers' "Mule Skinner Blues".
+The record reached No.3, followed by her first No.1 single, "Joshua" in February 1971.
+For the next two years she had numerous solo hits in addition to her duets, including her signature "Coat of Many Colors".
+Further Top20 singles included "The Right Combination" and "Burning the Midnight Oil" (both duets with Wagoner, 1971); "Lost Forever in Your Kiss" (with Wagoner), "Touch Your Woman" (1972); "My Tennessee Mountain Home", and "Travelin' Man" (1973).

-Although her solo singles and the Wagoner duets were successful, her biggest hit of this period was "Jolene".
-Released in late 1973, the song topped the country chart in February 1974 and reached the lower regions of the Hot 100.
-It also eventually charted in the U.K., reaching number seven in 1976, representing Parton's first U.K. success.
-Parton, who had always envisioned a solo career, made the decision to leave Wagoner's show and she stopped appearing in mid-1974.
-The pair performed their last duet concert in April 1974, although they remained affiliated, with Wagoner helping to produce her records through 1975.
+While her solo singles and the Wagoner duets were successful, her biggest success from this period was "Jolene".
+Released in late 1973, the song topped the country chart in February 1974 and reached the lower regions of the Hot100.
+It also eventually charted in the UK, reaching No.7 in 1976, Parton's first UK success.
+Parton, who had always envisioned a solo career, decided to leave Wagoner's show and stopped appearing in mid-1974.
+The pair performed their last duet concert in April 1974 although they remained affiliated, with Wagoner helping to produce her records through 1975.
 Their final release as a duo was 1975's Say Forever You'll Be Mine.

-In 1974, her song, "I Will Always Love You", written about her professional break from Wagoner, went to number one on the country chart.
+In 1974, Parton's song, "I Will Always Love You", written about her professional break from Wagoner, went to No.1 on the country chart.
 Around the same time, Elvis Presley indicated that he wanted to record the song.
-Parton was interested until Presley's manager, Colonel Tom Parker, told her that it was standard procedure for the songwriter to sign over half of the publishing rights to any song recorded by Presley.
+Parton was interested until Presley's manager, Colonel Tom Parker, told her that it was standard procedure for the songwriter to sign over half the publishing rights to any song recorded by Presley.
 Parton refused.
-That decision has been credited with helping to make her many millions of dollars in royalties from the song over the years.
-Parton had three solo singles reach number one on the country chart in 1974 ("Jolene", "I Will Always Love You" and "Love Is Like a Butterfly"), as well as the duet with Porter Wagoner, "Please Don't Stop Loving Me".
-Parton again topped the singles chart in 1975 with "The Bargain Store".
-In a 2019 episode of the Sky Arts music series Brian Johnson: A Life on the Road, Parton described finding old cassette tapes later on in her career and discovered that she had composed both "Jolene" and "I Will Always Love You" in the same songwriting session.
-As she told Johnson, "Buddy, that was a good night!"
+That decision was later credited with earning her many millions of dollars in royalties from the song.
+That year, Parton had three solo singles reach No.1 on the country chart, "Jolene", "I Will Always Love You", and "Love Is Like a Butterfly", and the duet with Wagoner, "Please Don't Stop Loving Me".
+She again topped the country chart in 1975 with "The Bargain Store".